Grate-Oracle-Lewot/GrateCrystal/README.md

 - Thief, if the user is already holding an item, now still removes the target's item, effectively acting like Knock Off in that case, except the item is permanently lost.

 - Foresight, along with letting Normal and Fighting moves hit Ghost types, now lets Ghost moves hit Normal types and Psychic moves hit Dark types.
-It also can't miss unless the target is underground or in the air.
+Foresight, Mind Reader, and Lock-On also can't miss, with a few exceptions like Fly/Dig.

 - Flame Wheel, Rolling Kick, and Rapid Spin now double in power after you've used Defense Curl.
 (However, Flame Wheel and Sacred Fire no longer thaw out a Frozen user.)